ogmini/Notepad-State-Library/README.md

 ## Usage
 > [!WARNING]
-> Prior to using the library or any of the tools, you should have an understanding of the tabstate and windowstate files.
+> Prior to using the library or any of the tools, you should have an understanding of the tabstate, windowstate, and settings files.
 >
 > [Information Section](#information)

 ### Library
 Documentation WIP